 Swirl, Sniff, Swish

-Wine tasting is one of my favorite things.
-It is a classy way to spend a weekend and fill up your rack, refrigerator, or cellar with wines that you curated yourself.
+Wine tasting in Lake Tahoe is one of my favorite things to do in the basin.
+It's a classy way to spend a weekend and fill up your rack, refrigerator, or cellar with wines that you curated yourself.
 I never learned how to taste wine.
 I swirl it in my glass, look at the color, sniff it a bit, and then sip it down.
 If I like it, I have more, if not I move on to the next.

-During Dare to Pair Laura gives a brief, but comprehensive introduction to actually tasting wine.
+During Dare to Pair wine tasting in Lake Tahoe Laura gives a brief, but comprehensive introduction to actually tasting wine.
 Afterward, you will never taste it in the same way.
 She guides you as you smell, savor, and explore the flavors of each wine.
 Note taking is encouraged.
 After tasting all of the samples I struggled to remember exactly what made the first two or three unique.

 In a similar fashion to the wine tasting we explored the flavor of each chip.
 Being that these were more familiar we didn't spend quite as much time exploring the flavors.
 It was fun to hear how each hit our palettes.
 Not everyone tasted the same things while sampling the chips.

 Dependent upon how technical you want to get, the next step is to explore the various combinations of wine and food.
 Of course, there were those of us who took a bite, took a sip, and took another bite.
 Some of us tried one flavor and went through all the wines with it.